 The relationship between emotions, stress and health it is so clear that it is one of the few health keys experts agree on.

-The link is so strong that researchers estimate that stress related illnesses account for upwards of 80% of non-genetic health problems.
+The link between stress and health is so strong that researchers estimate that stress related illnesses account for upwards of 80% of non-genetic health problems.
 If you expand your view of stress to include the burden of chemical toxins, unhealthy lifestyles and fake foods on our minds and bodies, in addition to mental distress, the number gets pretty close to 100%.

 Chronic, or long-term stress of any kind, not only contributes to your risk of contracting a disease, it can speed the progression of illnesses you already have and make them worse.

 Mental, physical, and environmental stress factors play a role in cancer, heart disease, depression, anxiety, AIDS, aging and auto-immune disease.
 By depressing the immune system, chronic distress increases the likelihood of contracting a viral or bacterial infection.

 When people use the word 'stress' they are usually referring to mental or emotional stress.
 We would do better health wise if we become more aware of all types of stress and take steps to minimize those that pose very real health threats.

 You likely live in an environment full of electro-magnetic fields.
 There are thousands of chemicals making their way into your body through your food, water and air supply.
 It is inescapable.
 You may have a mouth full of mercury fillings releasing vapors every time you brush, bite down and eat.
 This out gassing goes on for years and years.

 Having to deal with these pollutants puts a demand on organs of elimination and cells that have to function in a less than optimal environment.
 What is especially damaging is that these health harmers may go unnoticed in the body until the damage is done.